The explicit expression of the fugacity for weakly interacting Bose and Fermi gases: Abstract

 \section{Abstract}

-In this paper, we calculate the explicit expression for the fugacity for three-dimensional hard-sphere Bose and Fermi gases from their equations of state in isochoric and isobaric processes, respectively, based on the mathematical result of the boundary problem of an analytic function --- the homogeneous Riemann-Hilbert problem.
+In this paper, we calculate the explicit expression for the fugacity for two- and three-dimensional weakly interacting Bose and Fermi gases from their equations of state in isochoric and isobaric processes, respectively, based on the mathematical result of the boundary problem of analytic functions --- the homogeneous Riemann-Hilbert problem.
+We also discuss the Bose-Einstein condensation phase transition of three-dimensional hard-sphere Bose gases.